Creating and retaining value for customers: a comprehensive introduction to Marketing for aspiring sport entrepreneurs

 Contents in bullet points

-• …so what is Marketing about? o Two outstanding definitions o Needs and wants… o Types of Marketing based on the operative context o Types of Marketing based on focus o The Marketing Mix o The Marketing Mix in the Business Plan
+• Creating and retaining value o The Value Equation o Socio-economic context of reference. o Inputs’ processing o People • …so what is Marketing about? o Two outstanding definitions o Needs and wants… o Types of Marketing based on the operative context o Types of Marketing based on focus o The Marketing Mix o The Marketing Mix in the Business Plan

 In a broader sense, business value builds from three key pillars: